Don Jonas

-Donald Walter Jonas (born December 3, 1938) is a former American football player and coach.
-Jonas played in the American minor leagues (semi-pro) and the Canadian Football League.
+Donald Walter Jonas (born December 3, 1938) is an American former football player and coach.
+Jonas played professionally as a quarterback in the Canadian Football League (CFL).
 He was also the first head coach of the UCF Knights (1979–1981).

 Playing career

 College football

 Jonas played college football at Penn State University.
 His first season was 1958, and he did not play (was red-shirted) in 1959.
 In 1960, as a running back, he ran 49 times for 238 yards (4.9 yard average) and two touchdowns.
 He also caught six passes, completed 3 of 7 passes, intercepted three opponent passes and returned seven punts.
 In 1961, he gained 149 yards in 31 attempts (4.8 average) and caught five passes, scoring two touchdowns.
 He also returned punts and kickoffs.

-Proving to be a versatile player, he was drafted by the NFL's Philadelphia Eagles in the 13th round (182nd overall) of the 1961 NFL Draft.
+Proving to be a versatile player, he was selected by the NFL's Philadelphia Eagles in the 13th round (182nd overall) of the 1961 NFL draft.
 His time with the Eagles was very short.
 He played in only one game in the 1962 season.

 Coincidentally, his Penn State quarterback Peter Liske would also go on to star in the CFL, playing against Jonas and himself winning the CFL's Most Outstanding Player Award in 1967.

 Minor-league football

 Jonas turned to minor league football after his brief stint in the NFL; in the 1960s, the days before big player salaries, this was a viable option for a football player.
-Both semi-pro teams and the CFL offered Jonas playing time and competitive money.
+Both minor-league teams and the CFL offered Jonas playing time and competitive money.